-- (2) The grade of Incomplete will be given only under special and unusual circumstances.
-For students who receive a grade of Incomplete: all work required for the course must be submitted no later than the beginning of the fourth week of the following term.
+(3) The grade of Incomplete will be given out only under special and unusual circumstances.
+Any student requesting an "I" must have a serious reason for doing so.
+For students who receive a grade of Incomplete: All work required for the course must be submitted no later than the beginning of the fourth week of the next term.
 Failure to do so means that the grade will automatically be turned over to an "F" by the Office of Student Records at the beginning of the fifth week.

-This is the grade you will receive for the course and it cannot be changed.. - (3) Note well: Students who do not attend class on a consistent basis so that they are known by the professor and other students to be a member of the course in good standing and who fail to contact the professor with the reason for missing class will receive a serious reduction in their final grade based on the level of attendance and quality of participation, whether or not the student submits any work at the end of the term.
+(4) Students who do not attend class on a consistent basis, so that they are known by the professor and other students to be a member of the course in good standing; students who fail to contact the professor with the reason for missing class: if you do not withdraw before the required date to receive a "W", you will not receive a passing grade or suffer a severe reduction in your grade, whether you submit any work at the end of the term or not.